alx2009/WaveDx/README.md

 ## AVR64DB28 and AVR128DB48

 Those are new (as of 2022) AVR microcontroller and the main target for this port.
-See
+For more information on these parts please see https://github.com/SpenceKonde/DxCore

-The built in DAC 12 bit will be used.
+The built in 10 bit DAC will be used (rather than an external DAC as in WaveHC).

 ## SD CARD INIT PROBLEMS